Piano Recital: Beatrice Rana

 Schumann / Liszt

 Lukaskirche, Lucerne, 2017-11-24

 In January 2016, a pianist friend made an enthusiastic recommendation to watch out for an Italian pianist she knew and met: Beatrice Rana (*1993).
-An opportunity to meet that artist came a few months later, when Beatrice Rana played in Baden/CH on 2016-04-01—in a recital that I reviewed in my blog.
-That blog post also has biographical information on the artist, more can also be found on the Italian Wikipedia site.
+An opportunity to meet that artist came a few months later, when Beatrice Rana played in Baden/CH on 2016-04-01.
+That concert review post also has biographical information on the artist.
+More can also be found on the Italian Wikipedia site.
 I also did a review in German for Bachtrack on that 2016 recital.
-Half a year ago I had the opportunity to review another one of her concert appearances, this time with the Orchestra dell’Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano, in Lugano, on 2017-05-07.
+Half a year ago I had the opportunity to review another one of her concert appearances.
+This was with the Orchestra dell’Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano, in Lugano, on 2017-05-07.
 Reviews can be found both in my blog, as well as (shorter, in German) on Bachtrack.

 This year’s Lucerne Piano Festival gave me another opportunity to hear and see Beatrice Rana in concert, as she gave her Lucerne debut recital at the Lukaskirche.
 That’s a protestant church and concert venue that I have visited once before, on the occasion of Christoph Croisé’s debut recital on 2015-08-27, with Oxana Shevchenko at the piano.
 The church was sold out for Beatrice Rana’s recital, on a day that turned out to be the last, golden autumn day in central Switzerland.
 As in August 2015, the sun was shining onto the stained glass windows in the choir of the church, giving a colorful, atmospheric backdrop for the Steinway D-274 at the front end of the choir.

 Schumann: Blumenstück in D♭ major, op.19